Humberto Delgado: Presidential election of 1958

-Incumbent president Craveiro Lopes had been coerced by Salazar into standing down after only one term, Delgado faced arch-conservative naval minister Américo Tomás, the regime's candidate, in the 1958 presidential election.
+Incumbent president Craveiro Lopes had been coerced by Prime Minister and de facto dictator António Salazar into standing down after only one term, Delgado faced arch-conservative naval minister Américo Tomás, the regime's candidate, in the 1958 presidential election.

 Delgado decided to launch his candidacy as an independent, taking the traditional opposition by surprise.
 Among the supporters were figures such as the intellectual António Sérgio, the monarchists Vieira de Almeida and Almeida Braga and the Fascist Francisco Rolão Preto.
 The Portuguese Communist Party reacted fiercely and did not spare Delgado labeling him as "Fascist" and "General Coca-Cola", in an allusion to the General's pro-Americanism.
 Delgado campaigned vigorously, even though he seemingly faced impossible odds.
 Although opposition candidates had nominally been allowed to run since the 1940s, the electoral system was so heavily rigged in favor of Salazar's National Union that its candidates could not possibly be defeated.

-Interviewed on 10 May 1958, in the Chave d'Ouro café and asked what would be his attitude towards Salazar, Delgado replied with the immediately sensational: "Obviamente, demito-o!" ("Obviously, I'll sack him!").
+Interviewed on 10 May 1958, in the Chave d'Ouro café and asked what would be his attitude towards Salazar, Delgado replied with the immediately sensational: "Obviamente, demito-o!" ("Obviously, I'll fire him!").
 He was well aware that the president's power to remove the prime minister from office was essentially the only check on Salazar's power.

 His outspoken attitude earned him the nickname of "General sem Medo" ("Fearless General" or literally "General without fear").
-After a rally held at Oporto drew a large crowd.
+After a rally held at Porto drew a large crowd.
 However, when he tried to return to Lisbon, the police blocked him and his family from attending a planned rally, then broke up the gathering.

 Nevertheless, Delgado was ultimately credited with less than 25% of the votes, with 76.4% in favor of Tomás.
 Salazar refused to allow opposition representatives to observe the ballot count.
 Tomás' margin was inflated by massive ballot-box stuffing by the PIDE, leading to speculation that Delgado might have actually won had Salazar allowed an honest election.
 Nonetheless, Salazar was worried enough that he transferred election of the president to the legislature, which was firmly controlled by the regime.
-As a result, Delgado was the only opposition presidential candidate during the Estado Novo to stay in the race until election day.
+As a result, Delgado was the only opposition presidential candidate in the history of the Second Republic (including its first incarnation as the Ditadura Nacional) to stay in the race until election day.
+In other years when opposition candidates attempted to run, they were forced to withdraw before the polls opened when it became clear Salazar would not allow them to campaign unhindered.